 New Mexico’s Alliance for Local Economic Prosperity announced that the Credit Union Association of New Mexico, a statewide trade organization that advocates for credit unions, has formally endorsed a public bank for NM.
 This is a key endorsement and bolsters the group’s growing alliance to advance upcoming legislation that will be introduced in 2021.

-North Dakota Bankers Roundtable discuss benefits of public banks
+Bankers Roundtable discussion on the benefits of public banks

-Walt McRee of the Public Bank Institute moderated a Banker Round-table discussion in North Dakota, home of the oldest public bank in the nation, about the benefits their public bank has brought to the whole banking ecosystem of that state.
+Walt McRee of the Public Bank Institute moderated a discussion of bankers in North Dakota, home of the oldest public bank in the nation, about the benefits the state’s public bank has brought to their whole banking ecosystem.

 North Dakota Bankers Roundtable with Walt McRee